MicrosoftDocs/cloud-adoption-framework/templates/scenarios/readme.md

 ## CAF work to finalize the scenarios

-- For each ESLZ page, the headers & metadata need to look more like the corresponding file in the AKS scenario
+- For each ESLZ page, the headers and metadata need to look more like the corresponding file in the AKS scenario
-- CAF team to review the articles & identify any additional requirements for each page
+- CAF team to review the articles and identify any additional requirements for each page
 - CAF team to review the articles for quality to ensure we don't start with known errors
 - CAF team to update the Ready article to match AKS scenario flow

 ## ThinkTank team steps to use this template

-1. All scenario articles (not prefixed with `eslz-`) must accurately reflect the CAF methodologies **and** the marketing motion to drive this scenario.
-Each starts with a series of sections that must be evaluated & populated based on CAF links in each section.
+1. All scenario articles (not prefixed with `eslz-`) must accurately reflect the Cloud Adoption Framework (CAF) methodologies **and** the marketing motion to drive this scenario.
+Each starts with a series of sections that must be evaluated and updated based on CAF links in each section.
-1. Add as many H2 sections after the core CAF sections as required to tell the story & guide adoption.
+1. Add as many (##) H2 sections after the core CAF sections as required to tell the story and guide adoption.
-1. Codename: *Construction sets* are often at a different scope than the parent scenario.
-The name of those assets will likely match a hero technology, instead of the business problem reflected in the scenario name.
-1. Update the `enterprise-scale-landing-zone.md` file to reflect the demonstrated architecture & link to the actionable deployment.
 1. Draft all remaining ESLZ articles (prefixed with `eslz-`) to reflect any considerations or recommendations required to prepare for the ESLZ deployment.
-Any additional guidance may be added after the H2's for recommendations & considerations.
+Any additional guidance may be added after the H2s for recommendations and considerations.

 ## For more information